digitoimistodude/jolliest-vagrant/README.md

 9. Run `vagrant up --provision`.
 This can take a moment.

 If you make any changes to **Vagrantfile**, run `vagrant reload` or `vagrant up --provision` if the server is not running, or if you change **provision.sh** while running, run `vagrant provision`.

+You can always see the apache status by `vagrant ssh`'ing to your vagrant box and typing `sudo service apache2 status`.
+If it's not started, run `sudo service apache2 start`.

 ## Post-installations